nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 **QuickStatements** is a powerful tool designed for performing bulk edits on Wikidata.
 It allows users to add, modify, or remove large amounts of data efficiently, utilizing a simple command-line-like syntax.
 Whether you're adding new items, statements, or updating properties on multiple entities, QuickStatements is an essential tool for Wikidata editors who need to make large-scale changes quickly and reliably.

 This documentation provides a comprehensive guide to using QuickStatements, covering its features, usage, and best practices.
+Click [here](#qs-3.0) to jump right in.

 ## Features